mramshaw/OAuth2.0/README.md

 ## Identity Providers

-Most of the social networks (FaceBook, Google, HipChat, Instagram, Slack, Spotify, Twitch) can be used as ___Identity providers___.
+Most of the social networks (FaceBook, Google, HipChat, Instagram, Slack, Spotify, Twitch) can be used as Identity Providers.

-Of course, using these services as Identity Providers also facilitates their tracking of individual users and user preferences, so it is generally a servive that they are happy to provide.
+Of course, using these services as Identity Providers also facilitates their tracking of individual users and user preferences, so it is generally a service that they are happy to provide.

 [Here we will be using ___Google___.]